itom-project/itom/docs/userDoc/source/04_itom_gui/workspace.rst

   plain text as well as html table, that can also contain the current background colors if a heatmap (or similar) is currently enabled.
 Floating point numbers are copied in the local representation, such that pasting this text to applications, like Microsoft Excel or Libre Office Calc, can directly display the table.
+If parts of the table are currently selected, only the selected items will be copied.
-* If parts of the current table are selected, this selection can also be copied to the clipboard in the same way.
+* Clear an active selection (if available).
 * The number of visible decimal digits can be changed, as well as the representation of decimal numbers can be selected (Standard: -12.45769, Scientific: -1.245e1 or Auto for the more appropriate representation).